VideoCurio/nixos-configuration/README.md

 > This script will format your disk !!!
 Backup your data before.

 8. Run the installer, it will:
    * Format your computer disk.
    * Copy various nix configuration files in the right directory (/mnt/etc/nixos).
-  * Run the nixos-install command .
+   * Run the nixos-install command.
    ```bash
    # By default the install is on the first SSD: /dev/nvme0n1
    # If you want to install NixOS on another disk, edit the variable DISK_PART